Dvd-Znf/Matrix-Multiplication-Project/README.md

 ## Known issues:
 Bug in matrix multiplication
 ## To be added:
-Add auto-tab completion to readline
+~~Add auto-tab completion to readline~~
 Verbose mode/switch
+Non-interactive mode, which should be compatible with the Unix pipeline
 Colorfull warning messages
 Fixing bugs mentioned above
 ## How to install